sarveshmscss/Renaming_Relabeling_The_Files/README.md

 # 📄 PDF File Processing and Relabeling Script

 ## 📝 Overview
-This script automates the process of manipulating and relabeling PDF files in a directory.
+These scripts automates the process of manipulating and relabeling PDF files in a directory.
 It performs three main tasks:

 ### 1. **🔍 Open PDF Files in Microsoft Edge**
 The script starts by scanning a specific directory for `.pdf` files.
 It then opens each of these PDF files in Microsoft Edge for review or inspection.